Juniper/Intro-to-Using-Ansible-with-Junos-OS/README.md

 # ansible-junos-examples
 Examples of Using Ansible with Junos Devices
+#What is Ansible?
+Ansible is an automation framework that is used for automating infrustructure tasks.
+Juniper Networks specifically uses it to automate network infrustructure.
+In this guide, we will be showing how to use Ansible with Junos.

+Ansible uses YAML syntax to compute the tasks.
+YAML is a data serialization language is can be easily read and understood by any person.
+The syntax and format of a YAML file is as follows:
+1. Each file begins with three hyphens (---)
+2. Declaring a variable has the syntax var_name:var_result *answer: 42*
+3. Boolean values are Yes/No
+4. A list item begins with a hyphen followed by a space then the name.
+Below is a list of Animals
+  * - Cats
+    - Dogs
+4. Associative arrays begin with a hyphen followed by a space then var_name:var_result *
 Link: What is Ansible and how is it used
 Link: Overview of different file types/examples/what they look like - yaml, pb, etc